mavryk-network/mavryk-protocol/docs/paris/timelock.rst

 Cryptographic design
 --------------------

-The time-lock features are supported in Octez by the :package-api:`Mavryk_crypto.Timelock library <mavkit-libs/Mavryk_crypto/Timelock/index.html>`.
+The time-lock features are supported in Mavkit by the :package-api:`Mavryk_crypto.Timelock library <mavkit-libs/Mavryk_crypto/Timelock/index.html>`.

 Users first generate a RSA modulus and a symmetric encryption key.
 They use authenticated encryption to encrypt a packed Michelson value (an array of bytes computed with ``PACK``)